Senior Living in Catawba County, NC

 - Springs Of Catawba

-Senior citizens looking for elderly housing in Newton, North Carolina will find Piedmont Village At Newton as an excellent choice.
-Located at 1345 Chapman Lane in the Catawba county and with amenities such as daily fitness classes, shared common area and studio and one-bedroom apartments, Piedmont Village At Newton provides senior living apartments to all 55+ adults in the 28658 zip code and nearby.
-Up to 40 55 plus adults can stay in Piedmont Village At Newton.
+Senior citizens looking for senior living in Newton, North Carolina will find Piedmont Village At Newton as an excellent choice.
+Located at 1345 Chapman Lane in the Catawba county and with amenities such as 24/7 security surveillance, scheduled transportation services and open concept apartments, Piedmont Village At Newton provides senior living apartments to all 55 plus adults in the 28658 zip code and nearby.
+Up to 40 55 and older adults can stay in Piedmont Village At Newton.

 Frequently Asked Questions About Senior Living Communities in Catawba County, North Carolina